data-djinn/second_cerebrum/Nix.md

 	- deletes all packages that aren't in use by any user profile or by a currently running program

 ## Functional language
-- Nix expressions describe everything that goes into a package build actian ("derivation"):
+- Nix expressions describe everything that goes into a package build action ("derivation"):
 	- other packages
 	- sources
 	- build scripts
 	- env variables
 	- etc.
 - Nix expressions are *deterministic*: building a nix expression twice should yield the same result
-- easy to build mulitple variants of a package:
+- easy to build multiple variants of a package:
 	- turn the nix expression into a function and call it any number of times with the appropriate args
 	- variants won't conflict with each other in `/nix/store` due to the hashing scheme